chef/chef-web-docs/chef_master/source/config_rb_supermarket.rst

 Nginx
 -----------------------------------------------------
-This configuration file has the following settings for Nginx:
+This configuration file has the following settings for nginx:

 ``default['supermarket']['nginx']['access_log_options']``
    A string of `additional options https://nginx.org/en/docs/http/ngx_http_log_module.html`__ to be added to the nginx access log directive.
 Default value: ``nil``.